How Much Does a Brittany Cost? 2025 Price Guide

 Owning a Brittany will cost you a hefty $2,200 upfront on average and about $150 per month after the first year.
 Dogs are expensive, and you should seriously consider your budget and whether you can afford to support a dog before taking the leap and welcoming a new fuzzy friend into your family.

 Food, trips to the vet, medication and pet insurance makes up the bulk of the monthly costs, but toys, cleaning supplies, and dog-sitters can add up over time as well.
-If you’re on a tight budget, you can save money by cutting out unnecessary items like fancy toy subscriptions and daycare services, but we strongly advise you to spend enough on food and medical care to keep your dog happy and healthy.
+If you are on a tight budget, you can save money by cutting out unnecessary items like fancy toy subscriptions and daycare services, but we strongly advise you to spend enough on food and medical care to keep your dog happy and healthy.

-Featured Image Credit: TanyaCPhotography, Shutterstock
+Featured Image Credit By: TanyaCPhotography, Shutterstock